Usability Testing in India

 - Capital City: New Delhi

-- Secondary Cities: Mumbai, Kolkata, Chennai, Bangalore, Hyderabad
+- Other Major Cities: Mumbai, Kolkata, Chennai, Bangalore, Hyderabad

 - Currency / monetary units used: Rupee